 - 1) by an entry in a bootstrap file; see section C.3.1 for more details on this file and its content.
 Its location shall be specified with one instance of the switch -sv_liblist pathname.
-This switch can be used multiple times to define the usage of multiple bootstrap files. - 2) by specifying the file with one instance of the switch -sv_lib pathname_without_extension (i.e., the filename shall be specified without the platform specific extension).
+This switch can be used multiple times to define the usage of multiple bootstrap files. - 2) by file with of specifying the one instance the switch -sv_lib pathname_without_extension (i.e., the filename shall be specified without the platform specific extension).
 The SystemVerilog application is responsible for appending the appropriate extension for the actual platform.
 This switch can be used multiple times to define multiple libraries holding object code.

 Both methods shall be provided and made available concurrently, to permit any mixture of their usage.
-Every location can be an absolute pathname or a relative pathname, where the value of the switch -sv_root is used to identify an appropriate prefix for relative pathnames (see section C.2 for more details on forming pathnames).
+Every location can be an absolute pathname or a relative pathname, where the value of the switch $-sv_root$ is used to identify an appropriate prefix for relative pathnames (see section C.2 for more details on forming pathnames).